|Next Evening Class Intake

 Photographer: Fashion, Commercial, Corporate, Editorial, Photojournalist, Videographer, Studio Manager, Image Production Manager, Pathway to Bachelor of Photography

-The Pro Photography Certificate course is the equivalent to the first year of the Advanced Diploma.
+The Pro Photography Certificate course is the equivalent to the first year of the Advanced Diploma of Photography.
 By completing the Pro Photography Certificate you have completed the first year of the unique Advanced Diploma of Photography course.

 This year integrates your visual, technical and post-production skill sets to produce more sophisticated photographic images.
 Refining your personal style through creative folios, you focus on becoming a more independent learner.
 You also undertake external client-based projects working to a specific brief and deadline, enabling you to become adaptable in your approaches and gain real-world insights.

-At this level of your Advanced Diploma, you are in the final stages of preparing for your professional photography career by selecting a major specialisation, either commercial photography, photojournalism or art photography.
+At this level of your Advanced Diploma of Photography, you are in the final stages of preparing for your professional photography career by selecting a major specialisation, either commercial photography, photojournalism or art photography.
 You become immersed in the professional photography industry, establishing a career direction through your own practice, industry awards and industry networks.
 You continue the transition from student to photographer though your mentor relationship and build skills in the business of professional photography.
 The focus is on building a professional and independent work style, while emphasising the working realities of the industry.

 You will select a major in either commercial photography, photojournalism or art photography.